 - Don’t be fooled into thinking that talking to somebody on the phone means you know them and that they are who they say there are.

-- Be concerned if a person refuses to chat real-time via a webcam and be mindful that even Skype is not scammer proof – watch out for pre-recorded videos.
+- Be concerned if a person refuses to chat real-time via a webcam and be mindful that even video chat is not scammer proof – watch out for pre-recorded videos.

-- Alarm bells should ring if someone you do not know personally (have met face-to-face) requests money, particularly by a wire transfer service such as Western Union or even direct bank transfers, which could be going to an account set up with a stolen identity.
+- Alarm bells should ring if someone you do not know personally (i.e. have met face-to-face) requests money, particularly by a wire transfer service (e.g. Western Union) or direct bank transfers.
+This money could be going to an account set up by a scammer with a stolen identity.